John Nicholas Brown II: Personal life

 On October 10, 1979, while celebrating his son John Carter Brown III's 45th birthday, John Nicholas Brown had a heart attack while on his yacht in Annapolis, Maryland, and died.

 Brown was laid to rest, beside several of his ancestors, at the Brown family plot in the North Burial Ground in Providence.

 Activities and Interests

 Brown was an avid yachtsman and served as commodore of the New York Yacht Club from 1952 to 1954.
 He also served as commodore of the Ida Lewis Yacht Club and the Newport Yacht Club.
 In 1949, he had built the sailing yacht Bolero which was a 73-foot Bermudan yawl designed by Olin Stephens.
-The Bolero won the 635 mile Newport Bermuda Race in 1950, 1954 and 1956 - setting a new record unbeaten until 1974.
+The Bolero won the 635 mile Newport Bermuda Race in 1950, 1954 and 1956 – setting a new record unbeaten until 1974.

-Brown belonged to many social clubs and hereditary organizations including the Pilgrims Society, the Society of the Cincinnati, the Military Order of the Loyal Legion of the United States, the Sons of the American Revolution (joined in 1960 as national member number 85,691), the Hope Club, the Newport Reading Room, the Newport Country Club, the Spouting Rock Beach Association, the Fishers Island Club and the highly exclusive Clambake Club.
+Brown belonged to many social clubs and hereditary organizations including the Pilgrims Society, the Society of the Cincinnati (in which he succeeded his father in 1921), the Military Order of the Loyal Legion of the United States (by right of the service of his grandfather, Brevet Major George Warren Dresser), the Rhode Island Society of the Sons of the American Revolution (joined in 1960 as national member number 85,691), the Hope Club, the Newport Reading Room, the Newport Country Club, the Spouting Rock Beach Association, the Fishers Island Club and the highly exclusive Clambake Club.